 Hypomelanosis of Ito is a rare birth defect that causes unusual patches of light-colored (hypopigmented) skin and possible neurological and skeletal problems.

-The cause is unknown.
+Health care providers do not know the exact cause, but they believe it is a problem with genes.
 It is twice as common in girls than in boys.

 A Wood's lamp examination of the skin lesions may help confirm the diagnosis.
-Your doctor may also recommend chromosome analysis or a further medical workup to discover any related medical problems.
+The provider may also recommend chromosome analysis or a further medical workup to discover any related medical problems.

-There is no treatment for the hypopigmentation.
-Treatment consists of treating the symptoms.
-Cosmetics or clothing may be used to cover the hypopigmented spots if desired.
-Seizures, scoliosis, and other problems are treated as necessary.
+There is no treatment for the skin patches.
+Cosmetics or clothing may be used to cover the patches.
+Seizures, scoliosis, and other problems are treated as needed.

 What happens depends on the type and severity of symptoms that develop.
-In most cases, the skin pigment eventually returns to normal.
+In most cases, skin color eventually returns to normal.

-Call your health care provider if your child exhibits an unusual pattern of the color of the skin.
+Call your provider if your child has an unusual pattern of the color of the skin.